v6d-io/v6d/modules/graph/README.rst

 - :code:`print_normalized_schema`: whether to print the **normalized** schema of the graph to :code:`STDERR` or not, default is :code:`0`.
 The word "normalized" means make the same property name has the same property id across different labels, **which is required by GraphScope GIE.**

+- :code:`dump`: a string that indicates a directory to dump the graph to, default is empty that indicates no dump, e.g., :code:`"dump": "/tmp/dump-graph"`.